ayush312/Capstone-ML-Project/README.md

 # Capstone Project
 # Machine Learning Nanodegree 12th August' 2019

 This directory contain all code neede for the capstone project.
-All the notebooks are kept in jupyter_books folder.
+All the jupyter notebooks are kept in Notebooks folder.

 The links to the project proposal and the write-up of the final project are below.